 We recommend that you bring the following items with you:

 For our full packing list for treks in the Andes, see What to Bring.

 Our blog How to Prepare for a Trek in Peru will also give you some great tips for how to get ready for your trek, before you even leave home.

 Want to join a trek?
 Ready to confirm a departure date of your own, but interested in having others join you?
 Then Trekkers Wanted is for you!
 Our innovative Trekkers Wanted system matches people up who are interested in hiking the same trek, bringing costs down and multiplying the fun for everyone!
-Read more about Trekkers Wanted, post your trek or search for confirmed departures!

-From here we have a 3.5h steep and slippery descent into the Sacred Valley.
+From here we have a 2.5h steep and slippery descent into the Sacred Valley.
 We will have a late lunch in the typical and untouristed village of Lamay.
 From here, our private car will pick us up and return us to Cusco.
-If we have time, we can stop in Pisac on the way back, or Awanacancha, where you can pet camelids like alpacas, llamas and vicuñas and learn about the region’s weaving traditions.
-(Please organise this with your guide).
+If we have time, we can stop in Pisac on the way back, or Awanacancha, where you can pet camelids like alpacas, llamas, and vicuñas and learn about the region’s weaving traditions.
+(Please organize this with your guide).